puppetlabs/puppet-docs/source/guides/external_nodes.markdown

 ------------------------------------------------

+Starting with version 0.23, the script must produce [YAML](http://www.yaml.org/) output of a hash.
+This hash may contain the keys `classes`, `parameters`, and `environment`, and must contain at least either `classes` or `parameters`.

+The value of the `classes` key can be either an array of class names or a hash whose keys are class names.
+That is, the following are equivalent:

+    classes:
+      - common
+      - puppet
+      - dns
+      - ntp

+    classes:
+      common:
+      puppet:
+      dns:
+      ntp:

+When using the hash key syntax, standard classes have empty objects for their hash values.
+The value for a parameterized class must be a hash whose keys and values represent the attributes and values you would use when declaring the class.
+That is:

+    classes:
+        common:
+        puppet:
+        ntp:
+            ntpserver: 0.pool.ntp.org
+        aptsetup:
+            additional_apt_repos:
+                - deb localrepo.magpie.lan/ubuntu lucid production
+                - deb localrepo.magpie.lan/ubuntu lucid vendor

+Parameterized classes cannot be used with the array syntax for the classes key.

+The value of the `parameters` key is a hash of variables to set at top scope.

+The value of the `environment` key is a string representing the master's preferred environment for this agent node.
+The interaction between agent-specified and master-specified environments is currently under active design consideration.

-Starting with version 0.23, the script must produce [YAML](http://www.yaml.org/) output of a hash, which contains one or both of the keys classes and parameters.
-The classes value is an array of classes to include for the node, and the parameters value is a hash of variables to define.
-If your script doesn't produce any output, it may be called again with a different hostname, in my testing, the script would be called up to three times, first with hostname.example.com as an argument, then just with hostname, and finally with default.
+If your script doesn't produce any output, it may be called again with a different hostname, in testing with an unspecified version of Puppet, the script would be called up to three times, first with hostname.example.com as an argument, then just with hostname, and finally with default.
 It will only be called with the shorter hostname or with default if the earlier run didn't produce any